Foot & Ankle Arthritis

 What is foot and ankle arthritis, and how are they treated?

-Foot or ankle arthritis can be the result of the aging process, repeated injuries to the foot or ankle as well as genetic factors.
+The most common joints to be affected by arthritis are the ankle, midfoot, and big toe.
+Arthritis of the foot or ankle can be the result of the aging process, repeated injuries to the foot or ankle, as well as genetic factors.

 Patients with foot or ankle arthritis may experience the following symptoms: